nlapshinrocks/devdocs/doc/topics/Usefull-commands-for-postgreSQL.md

-# Usefull commands for postgreSQL
+# Useful commands for PostgreSQL

 ## Create a database dump